sting8k/mcp-gateway/README.md

 # Super MCP Router

 A local MCP router that aggregates multiple MCPs into a single interface for Claude.
-Designed to be run via npx or as a globally installed npm package - not as a standalone server.
+No installation required - just use npx!

 ## Overview